 The Calumet National Heritage Area Feasibility Study has emerged as a signature project of one of the nation's most significant and distinctive regions.
-Many people were "there" when their name was called to help put it together, whether that was to serve on a committee, to answer a question, to write and research key sections, to contribute a fresh idea, to attend a public comment session, or to simply continue to lead and pitch in on one of the many creative projects that make the region a better place to live, work, and play.
-The group that put this Study together has drawn energy and renewal from the region's inspiring people and places, many of whom are listed, with deepest gratitude, in Appendix A.
+Many people were "there" when their name was called to help put it together, whether that was to serve on a committee, to answer a question, to write and research key sections, to contribute a fresh idea, to attend a public comment session, provide comments on the feasibility study draft, or to simply continue to lead and pitch in on one of the many creative projects that make the region a better place to live, work, and play.
+The group that put this study together has drawn energy and renewal from the region's inspiring people and places, many of whom are listed, with deepest gratitude, in Appendix A.

-The Calumet Heritage Partnership, of which it has been my pleasure to serve as President for the past several years, has advocated for a National Heritage Area since 1999.
+The Calumet Heritage Partnership has advocated for a National Heritage Area since 1999.
 The Partnership drew its initial inspiration from the leadership of the Calumet Ecological Park Association, led for many years by Judy Lihota.
 CHP's bi-state all-volunteer board represents a range of connections to regional heritage.
-It has devoted countless hours in its mission to "identify, protect, and preserve the natural, cultural, and recreational heritage of the Calumet region of Illinois and Indiana."
-Board members Jason Berry, Karen Brozynski, John Cain, Kate Corcoran, La'Kisha Girder, David Holmberg, David Klein, Mike Longan, Sherry Meyer, Bill Peterman, Diane Pugh, Tom Shepherd, and Tiffany Tolbert have wrestled with the purpose, shape, and content of the study for many years.
-Sherry, Mike, and Bill have exerted exceptionally strong leadership and have played a critical role in increasing the partnership's capacity to bring this project to scale.
+It has devoted countless hours in its mission to "identify, protect, and preserve the natural, cultural, and recreational heritage of the Calumet region of Illinois and Indiana.
+Board members Amanda Aguilera, Jason Berry, Karen Brozynski, John Cain, Benjamin Cox, La'Kisha Girder, David Holmberg, Gary Johnson, David Klein, Mike Longan, Sherry Meyer, Diane Pugh, Tom Shepherd, and Tiffany Tolbert have wrestled with the purpose, shape, and content of the study for many years.
+Sherry and Mike have exerted exceptionally strong leadership and have played a critical role in increasing the Partnership's capacity to bring this project to scale.

-The Field Museum, a partner in the Calumet Heritage Partnership, has taken on a leadership role in producing this Study, from securing financial support, to engaging consultants, to devoting staff time and energy to its completion.
+The Field Museum, a partner in the Calumet Heritage Partnership, has taken on a leadership role in producing this study, from securing financial support, to engaging consultants, to devoting staff time and energy to its completion.
 Bill Steers, ArcelorMittal's General Manager for Communications and Corporate Responsibility for the Americas, has taken an active and exemplary role in ensuring that regional efforts have the capacity and leadership needed to be successful, including leadership in the new Calumet Collaborative.
-Consultants August Carlino and Nancy Morgan have brought their long experience with successful heritage areas to bear on the shape and direction of this Study.
+Consultants August Carlino and Nancy Morgan have brought their long experience with successful heritage areas to bear on the shape and direction of this study.
 Those who have come to know Field Museum staff Madeleine Tudor, Mario Longoni, Alaka Wali, Lara Gonzalez, Ellen Woodward, Marc Lambruschi, and many other colleagues and interns, know that they are encountering people with an unusual combination of knowledge, skill, and the sheer ability to listen.
 The leadership of the Museum has been strongly supportive of this entire project, and I am very grateful to work with folks like President Richard Lariviere, Vice President Debra Moskovits, and Rowe Family Director Nora Bynum of the Keller Science Action Center.

-A major point raised in Chapter 4 of this study is that the Calumet region has a rich network of partners.
+A major point raised in Chapter Four of this study is that the Calumet region has a rich network of partners.
 Many are named in that chapter and in Appendix A. What needs to be said is that the level of commitment that they each demonstrate individually and in partnership continues to inspire.
 The work of these people and organizations is never easy in a landscape as complex as the Calumet region.
 But that work, as this study shows, is nationally significant.

-Mark J. Bouman President, Calumet Heritage Partnership Chicago Region Program Director, Keller Science Action Center, The Field Museum
+Mark J. Bouman Past President, Calumet Heritage Partnership Chicago Region Program Director, Keller Science Action Center, The Field Museum